Fox (right) held "art nights" to give women a comfortable environment in which to talk and connect.

 But Fox says there is relatively little research on what life looks like for homeless women in Eugene-Springfield, including how society enables their homelessness or inhibits their escape from it.

-Driven by her interest in the topic and a desire to graduate with honors earlier this year, Fox volunteered at the mission for eight months beginning in September 2018.
+Driven by her interest in the topic and a desire to graduate with honors earlier this year, Fox, a PathwayOregon scholar, volunteered at the mission for eight months beginning in September 2018.
 With funding support from a UO Humanities Undergraduate Research Fellowship, she collected intimate details from women residents and wrote a thesis that allowed her to accomplish her graduation goal.
 The profiles she assembled lend insight into an often misunderstood population.

 Women are particularly vulnerable to homelessness, Fox says.
 Domestic abuse or financial struggles after a spouse’s death may drive them out of their homes.
 While they’re not to blame for the lack of affordable housing and health care for mental or physical issues, they often feel responsible for their predicament and don’t seek welfare services.
 “They are definitely experts on their situations,” Fox says.
 “Most are absolutely trying their hardest to get out of homelessness.”